Cur Non Travel Wine Glass Logo Icon

 the plan

-The spirit of Curnonsky is alive and well in many of us, and along with you, I want to continue to learn more about France and the rest of Europe in a deep and meaningful way.
+The spirit of Curnonsky is alive and well in many of us, and along with you, we’d like to continue to learn more about France and the rest of Europe in a deep and meaningful way.

 So here’s the plan.
-I’m inviting adventurous travelers to join me in a variety of places for week-long tours, so that we can regionally visit the continent in the spirit of the way Curnonsky did—through his mouth and belly, and among friends.
+Starting in late 2026, we’re inviting adventurous travelers to join us in a variety of places for week-long tours, so that we can regionally visit the continent in the spirit of the way Curnonsky did—through his mouth and belly, and among friends.

 And along the way we’ll look for our own gastro-narrative for the modern day!